smaclell/smaclell.github.io/_drafts/exterminator-12-finding-the-bottleneck.md

 reviews of performance problems and optimizations.
 I had been a long time reader and enjoyed many of his posts.
-For example, he has a cool post about different [regular expression implementations][know-regex] and what you need to know about how to use them (.NET uses Approach #1 with its [Nondeterministic Finite Automaton][NFA] engine).
+For example, he has a cool post about different [regular expression implementations][know-regex] and what you need to know about how to use them.
+FYI, .NET uses Approach #1 with its [Nondeterministic Finite Automaton][NFA] engine.

 I have also enjoyed [Joe Duffy's][joe] blog over the years.
 He is a super smart guy and was part of the team responsible for [Parallel Extensions to .NET][plinq].
 In preparing this post I read some of his older articles and found [The "premature optimization is evil" myth][myth].
 Go read it.
 You will enjoy it.

 Want more?
-Perhaps my favourite website for learning about highly performant and scalable architectures is hands down [highscalability.com][scale].
-You can find great write ups of popular sites, how they are built and their scaling war stories.
+My favourite website for learning about highly performant and scalable architectures is hands down [highscalability.com][scale].
+You can find great write ups of how popular sites are built and scaling war stories.
+There is also a Weekly round up of articles showing what is new and interesting.

 Your Turn
 ===============================================================================

 Trying to tune our performance was fun.
 I was surprised at just how easy it was to get started.
-The net result is faster!
+It felt good to make the application faster!
 If I was to do it again I would dig deeper into our numbers and try to better understand what is happening.

 Now it is your turn.
 What is your performance like?
 Where are your bottlenecks?